tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 #### Step 2: Extract ground from the pointcloud

 After building the map, we could get the augmented pointcloud from it.
-The calibrator then utilize PCA and `pcl::SACSegmentation` for ground extraction.
+The calibrator then utilizes PCA and `pcl::SACSegmentation` for ground extraction.

 #### Step 3: Calibration

-Finally, we use the initial transformation between baselink and lidar, and the pose from ground model to calculate the transformation between the `base_link` and the `mapping lidar`.
+Finally, we use the initial transformation between baselink and lidar, and the pose from the ground model to calculate the transformation between the `base_link` and the `mapping lidar`.

 ## ROS Interfaces